Mobile Apps

 Persistent background processes

-Geofencing that triggers when a driver enters a delivery zone.
+Geofencing that triggers when a driver enters a delivery zone (the mobile counterpart to the location-aware features we build on the web).
 Background sync that uploads queued work orders while the phone sits in a pocket.
 Push notifications that wake the app to refresh critical data.
 These require native platform capabilities that Progressive Web Apps approximate but do not match.

 If your use case fits none of these categories, start with a responsive web app.
 You can always add a mobile client later, and an API-first architecture makes that straightforward.